The equifibered approach to $\infty$-properads: -Properads Infinity Properads

-\begin{obs} As in \cref{obs:N1-conservative} the functor $\xN_1^\el$ is conservative.
-Note, however, that unlike in \cref{obs:N1-conservative} the functor $\xN_1^\el$ is not corepresented by a single \properad.
-(In particular $\Map_{\Prpd}(\xF([1]), -)$ is \emph{not} $\xN_1^\el$.)
+\begin{obs} As in \cref{obs:N1-conservative}, the functor $\xN_1^\el$ is conservative.
+Note, however, that unlike in \cref{obs:N1-conservative} the functor $\xN_1^\el$ is not co-represented by a single $\infty$-properad.
+(In particular, $\Map_{\Prpd}(\xF([1]), -)$ is \emph{not} $\xN_1^\el$.)
 We therefore cannot conclude that $\Prpd$ is generated by a single compact object, but we will soon describe a countable set of compact generators given by the ``free corollas''. \end{obs}

-\begin{rem} The \category{} $\calS_{/\xF(*) \times \xF(*)} \simeq \Fun(\Fin^\simeq \times \Fin^\simeq, \calS)$ is the \category{} of one-colored bisymmetric sequences.
-Valette's original definition of $1$-properads \cite{Val07} was as algebras for a certain ``connected composition product'' on the category of bisymmetric sequences in chain complexes.
-We hope to show in future work that $\Prpd$ may be expressed as algebras in an \category{} of \emph{colored} bisymmetric sequences.
-In the present situation, the functor $\xN_1^\el$ groups together operations of all colors, we therefore expect the adjunction below to \textit{not} be monadic.
-(Though it should be monadic if one restricts to the \category{} of one-colored \properads.) \end{rem}
+\begin{rem} The $\infty$-category $\calS_{/\xF(*) \times \xF(*)} \simeq \Fun(\Fin^\simeq \times \Fin^\simeq, \calS)$ is the $\infty$-category of one-coloured bisymmetric sequences.
+Valette \cite{Val07} originally defined $1$-properads as algebras for a certain ``connected composition product'' on the category of bisymmetric sequences in chain complexes.
+We hope to show in future work that $\Prpd$ may be expressed as algebras in an $\infty$-category of \emph{coloured} bisymmetric sequences.
+In the present situation, the functor $\xN_1^\el$ groups together operations of all colours, we therefore expect the adjunction below to \textit{not} be monadic.
+(Though it should be monadic if one restricts to the $\infty$-category of one-coloured $\infty$-properads.) \end{rem}

-\begin{prop} The functor $\xN_1^\el\colon \Prpd \too \calS_{/\xF(*)\times \xF(*)}$ commutes with filtered colimits and is right adjoint to the \hldef{free properad} functor:
+\begin{prop} The functor $\xN_1^\el\colon \Prpd \too \calS_{/\xF(*)\times \xF(*)}$ commutes with filtered colimits and is right adjoint to the \hldef{free properad} functor